LOGIN

 In 2015 the Association adopted the working name of Engineers Geoscientists Manitoba while retaining the legal name of The Association of Professional Engineers and Geoscientists of the Province of Manitoba.

-- Promote and increase, by all lawful means and in the public interest, the knowledge, skill, and competency of its practitioners and students in all things relating to the professions of engineering and geoscience.
+• Promote and increase, in the public interest, the knowledge, skill, and competency of its members and all other persons governed or regulated by it, in all things relating to the professions of engineering and geoscience.

 Vision